 Our world is becoming more digitized every year.
-The amount of data is growing, and it is regarded not only as information, but also as a precious commodity.
-The battle for acquiring correct data, numbers and statistics is ongoing, as it provides organizations with invaluable insights into their own operations, along with information to outrace the competition.
+The amount of data is growing, and it is regarded not only as information but also as a precious commodity.
+The battle for acquiring correct data, numbers and statistics is ongoing, as it provides organizations with invaluable insights into their operations, along with information to outrace the competition.
 However, such success comes with a price tag.
-There are a variety of factors that determine the final expenses when it comes to gathering data, but where the market stands now creates a situation of a potentially high threshold for new participants.
+There are a variety of factors that determine the final expenses when it comes to gathering data.
+But where the market stands now creates a situation of a potentially high threshold for new participants.
 What can we do about it?

 Enterprises aren’t ready for rising costs